Sally J. Clark

 Sally J. Clark is a former member of the Seattle City Council for Position 9 from 2006 to 2015.

 Early career

 Clark started her career as a print journalist before working for the Chicken Soup Brigade in communications.
-In 1997, Clark worked in Seattle city councilmember Tina Podlodowski, focusing on neighborhood development and public safety.
+In 1997, Clark worked for Seattle city councilmember Tina Podlodowski, focusing on neighborhood development and public safety.

 Clark's career also includes work with Seattle's Department of Neighborhoods, the Metropolitan King County Council, Northwest Association for Housing Affordability, and Lifelong AIDS Alliance.

 Seattle City Council

 2006 appointment and election

 Clark was appointed to fill the vacant seat formerly occupied by Jim Compton in January 2006.
 In November, she was elected to a one-year term, defeating opponent Stan Lippmann 75% to 23%.

 2007 election

 Clark ran for a four-year term in 2007, running against three challengers.
 She would get in first with an overwhelming majority of 68%, with challenger, Judy Fenton, only receiving 12%.
 In the November General Election, Clark would win in a landslide and Fenton, 78% to 22%.